A few months ago, I started working as a Virtual Assistant for a popular personal finance blog.

 If you've never been an assistant of any kind and have NO skills, you're probably going to find it tough to land a job.

-Many students of $10K VA are seeing great results with landing jobs during or right after completing the course.
+Many students of $10K VA see great results with landing jobs during or right after completing the course.

 Students of $10k VA are saying: